kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 type RoleScaling struct {
     // Mode controls the source of the replica count for this role.
     //   - Static (default): use the inline .spec.replicas value.
-    //   - External: expect a DisaggregatedSetRoleScaler whose targetRef
+    //   - External: the DisaggregatedSet controller creates a
+    //     DisaggregatedSetRoleScaler named "<disaggregatedset>-<role>"
+    //     whose /scale subresource an external autoscaler drives.
-    //     points at this DisaggregatedSet + role. .spec.replicas is ignored.
+    //     .spec.replicas is ignored (and must be unset or zero).
     // +kubebuilder:validation:Enum=Static;External
     // +kubebuilder:default=Static
     // +optional